 The Garden Centre Association (GCA) has announced that leading economist Roger Martin-Fagg will be speaking at its 56th annual conference in Blackburn this January (January 22 until 25, 2023).

-Iain Wylie, GCA chief executive, says: “It’s wonderful to announce Roger as a returning speaker to our annual conference in Blackburn.
+Tammy Woodhouse, GCA chairman, said: “It’s wonderful to announce Roger as a returning speaker to our annual conference in Blackburn.
 He’s back by popular demand!
 He previously attended our conferences in 2014 and 2018 and it’s a huge pleasure that he is available to return once again in January.
 He specialises in making economics accessible for non-economists, so is an ideal contributor to topical discussions currently being had in businesses countrywide and will be an inspiring speaker for our members’ business management teams to hear.

 “In 1987, he joined Henley Management College to design, deliver and teach bespoke strategic management programmes.
 He did this for 21 years, covering all sectors, but mostly with FTSE 100 companies.”

 For the past 10 years, Roger has worked as an independent behavioural economist.
 He has a visiting faculty place at Warwick, Ashridge, Henley and Duke Business Schools and has been external examiner at the University of Bath.
 He is also a visiting faculty expert at the Bank of England and the Institute of Marketing.

 Roger leads workshops, seminars and delivers keynote sessions and has worked in the USA, Middle East, Russia and South East Asia.

 In his spare time, he is a Veteran Oarsman at Marlow Rowing Club and plays the keyboard in a rock band.

 He will be speaking at the GCA’s annual conference in the morning on Tuesday, January 24.